BrokenShell/Fortuna/README.md

 © 2020 Robert Sharp, all rights reserved.

-Fortuna's main goal is to provide a quick and easy way to build custom random functions for your data that are byte-code fast.
+Fortuna's main goal is to provide a quick and easy way to build custom random functions for your data that are byte-code fast and thread aware.
 Fortuna also offers a variety of high-performance random number functions like `random_range()` and `dice()`.

 The core functionality of Fortuna is based on the Cpp Storm RNG Engine - created by the same developer (Robert Sharp).
 While Storm is a high quality, hardware